Consensus: Mysticeti DAG

 Scale via batched share-combine

-Headroom analysis, not a v1 claim. v1's honest encrypted-TPS target is 0.5-2K.
-The math below sizes what it would take to push encrypted throughput an order of magnitude further — useful for understanding the scaling lever, not a v1 promise.
+Headroom analysis, not a v1 claim. v1's honest encrypted-throughput target is to be established by the multi-region performance harness.
+The math below sizes what it would take to push encrypted throughput well beyond that — useful for understanding the scaling lever, not a v1 promise.

 See WHITEPAPER §11 for honest scaling limits.